MikeLee0358/ESCSS/README.md

-# ESCSS - Another Wind blade?
+# ESCSS - Another...
+Wind blade
 ## The Intersection of Wind and Destiny
 >*Why have you drifted here, wanderer?*
 *Your figure is shrouded in the silence of wailing.*